British Rail Class 180: Grand Central

-All were scheduled to be directly replaced by new Class 810 units, but it was reported in February 2023 that the Class 180 fleet might be retired as early as the May 2023 timetable change even though the first Class 810 units were by then not expected to enter service until 2024.
+In August 2023 Grand Central leased two of the sets which had been withdrawn by East Midlands Railway in May that same year.

 Former operators

 First Great Western

-The Class 180 fleet was first operated by First Great Western which was gave the type the brand name Adelante.
+The Class 180 fleet was first operated by First Great Western which gave the type the brand name Adelante.
 They were originally deployed on services from London Paddington to Bristol Temple Meads via Bath Spa and Cardiff Central via Bristol Parkway.
 On occasion, units were also operated to Paignton.

 While operated by FGW, the Class 180 suffered from numerous technical problems, including instances of the doors closing and locking quickly.
 These difficulties were persistent enough that the train operator decided to begin the early replacement of the Class 180 on the majority of its services, instead opting for considerably older HSTs that had been formerly operated by Midland Mainline before their replacement by Class 222s.
 FGW later re-leased five Class 180s for operating express commuter services from London Paddington to Oxford, Worcester, Hereford and Gloucester.

 A combination of factors, not only the reliability problems experienced but also increasing passenger numbers, reportedly led to FGW deciding to acquire additional refurbished HST sets towards the end of 2007, which became the replacement for Class 180s on the express commuter services.
 Between 2007 and 2009, the majority of the fleet was returned to the leasing company Angel Trains.

 Although FGW had planned to return the entire fleet in December 2007, it decided to retain three units until the operator took delivery of a cascaded HST from National Express East Coast.
 A pair of the units operated in multiple on an early-morning Oxford to London commuter service, before being divided to work independently the rest of the day (after returning as empty stock to Oxford) on the Cotswold Line from Paddington to Worcester and Hereford.
-On 30 March 2009, the final Class 180 service in FGW's hands was operated.
+On 30 March 2009, FGW's final Class 180 service was operated.
 The remainder were placed in store from December 2007 at Oxley TRSMD.